knixdev/domain-info/README.md

 # Domain-Info

-A Simple REST API built in Gin-Gonic, allows you check if a domain is on the Majestic Million or is identified as a known Dynamic DNS provider using a precompiled list of more than ~30000 Dynamic DNS providers.
+A Simple REST API built in Gin-Gonic, allows to you check if a domain is on the Majestic Million or is identified as a known Dynamic DNS provider using a precompiled list of more than ~30000 Dynamic DNS providers.
 This small stack utilizes Redis to speed up searches.